Dracula (2025 French film): Filming

-According to Collider, principal photography began on 27 March 2024, in Finnish Lapland.
+According to Collider, principal photography began on 27 March 2024, in Kainuu, Finland.
 The reason for this new shooting location has been reported to be the area's snowy landscapes.
 Filming lasted from March to July 2024 and took place across several locations, including the Paris region at the Dark Matters studios in Tigery (Essonne).
 For the exterior sequences, Besson set up his camera in Kuhmo, Finland, and later returned to Paris to film a scene at the Palais-Royal.
 Production, which began in June 2024 in Paris, had to be rushed ahead of filming restrictions imposed in preparation for the 2024 Olympic Games.

+Post-production

+The visual effects were created by MPC Paris.
+The studio delivered 656 visual effects shots out of the film's more than 1,500 shots, involving 162 artists and technicians.
+For color grading, Luc Besson worked with Yvans Lucas, who is known for having graded Amélie (Le Fabuleux Destin d’Amélie Poulain), The Bear (L’Ours), and The Big Blue (Le Grand Bleu), the latter also directed by Luc Besson, and also on numerous American films directed by Steven Spielberg, Martin Scorsese, and Quentin Tarantino.

 Music

-Danny Elfman began composing the Dracula A Love Tale’s music by creating three main themes.
-The first, highly romantic, represents Dracula’s love for his lost wife; it is often played on a music box but also has variations with different instruments and rhythms depending on the scene.
-The second theme is specific to the large dance sequence, while the third aims to convey Dracula’s warrior and vampire nature.
+Danny Elfman began composing the score for Dracula: A Love Tale by creating three main themes.
+The first, a romantic theme, represents Dracula's love for his lost wife; it is often played on a music box but also has variations with different instruments and rhythms depending on the scene.
+The second theme is specific to the large dance sequence, while the third aims to convey Dracula's warrior and vampire nature.
 Once these three main themes were agreed upon, Danny Elfman and Luc Besson collaborated on various musical motifs to express strangeness, mystery, and tension, accompanying the different scenes throughout the story.

+French poster plagiarism accusation

+The official French poster of the film (designed by the French distributor SND) came under fire when it turned out that its fangs theme in the whitespace defined by Count Dracula's silhouette image seemingly was copied from a Nosferatu poster designed by Eileen Steinbach of SG Posters, made in May 2024.
+No complaint has been filed.

 Release

-Dracula: A Love Tale was released in France on 30 July 2025 by SND and is scheduled to be released in 40 countries or so from August 2025 to February 2026 by various distribution companies.
+The film was released in France on 30 July 2025 by SND and is scheduled to be released in 40 countries or so from August 2025 to February 2026 by various distribution companies.
 The film was screened in non-competitive section 'Grand public' of the 20th Rome Film Festival and released in Italy on 29 October 2025 by Lucky Red.
 It is also selected for official competition at Sitges 2025 in Spain.

-It is currently scheduled to have a wide theatrical release in the United States and Canada on 6 February 2026 by Vertical.
+Signature Entertainment has acquired UK and Irish rights to the film and was released it straight to digital on 1 December 2025.
+It was re-titled Bram Stoker's Dracula for UK release.
+It had a wide theatrical release in the United States and Canada on 6 February 2026 by Vertical.